jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 {% endhighlight %}

-**Congratulations!** You have just list your first item!
-You can access the Item’s VIP throw the permalink attribute.
+**Congratulations!** You have just listed your first item!
+You can access the Item’s VIP through the permalink attribute.

-If you have some questions regarding how to get your access token to list items, please refer to the [getting started](/getting-started) tutorial.
+If you have questions regarding how to get your access token to list items, please refer to the [getting started](/getting-started) tutorial.
 In addition, if you wish to validate your item before listing, check out the [item validation](/validate-item) tutorial.

 **Note:** If you get any errors trying to post your item, please refer to the [selling conditions](http://www.mercadolibre.com/jm/ml.faqs.framework.main.FaqsController?pageId=FAQ&faqId=2407&categId=COST&type=FAQ) page.